crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Sprint IX: "|||||||||||||||||||||||||||||"
   This mode, also known as "linesprint", puts the entire game of Crawl in a single winding 1-space corridor, with each region as one straight line.
-Fight your way to the middle of the map to claim the Orb of Zot, and continue onwards to collect all 15 runes on your way to escaping.
+Fight your way to the middle of the map to claim the Orb of Zot.
+Escape with it, or continue onwards to collect all 15 runes first.